Unleash/proxy-client-react/README.md

 # Upgrade path from v1 -> v2
 If you were previously using the built in Async storage used in the unleash-proxy-client-js, this no longer comes bundled with the library.
 You will need to install the storage adapter for your preferred storage solution.
 Otherwise there are no breaking changes.

+# Upgrade path from v2 -> v3
+Previously the unleash client was bundled as dependency directly in this library.
+It's now changed to a peer dependency and listed as an external.

+In v2 there was only one distribution based on the fact that webpack polyfilled the necessary features in v4.
+This is no longer the case in webpack v5.
+We now provide two distribution builds, one for the server and one for the client - and use the browser field in the npm package to hint module builders about which version to use.
+The default `dist/index.js` file points to the node version, while the web build is located at `dist/index.browser.js`

+Upgrading should be as easy as running yarn again with the new version, but we made the made bump regardless to be safe.

 # Initialization

 Import the provider like this in your entrypoint file (typically index.js/ts):